skggm/skggm/README.md

 - **ModelAverage** [[doc]](https://github.com/jasonlaska/skggm/blob/develop/inverse_covariance/model_average.py#L66-L162)

-    This ensemble estimator computes several fits with random penalties and random subsamples (similar to sklearn's [RandomizedLasso](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RandomizedLasso.html).
+    _ModelAverage_ is an ensemble meta-estimator that computes several fits with a user-specified `estimator` and averages the support of the resulting precision estimates.
 The result is a `proportion_` matrix indicating the probability of a non-zero at each index.
-This can be used in conjunction with the `AdaptiveGraphLasso` for a final estimate.
+In each trial, this class will:

+    1. Randomly subsample the given examples in **X** (similar to scikit-learn's _[RandomizedLasso](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RandomizedLasso.html)_.

+    2. Choose a random matrix penalty.

+    The random penalty can be chosen in a variety of ways, specified by the `penalization` parameter.
+This technique is also known as _stability selection_ or _random lasso_.

 - **InverseCovarianceEstimator** [[doc]](https://github.com/jasonlaska/skggm/blob/develop/inverse_covariance/inverse_covariance.py#L80-L123)